Uncle-Leslie/aunt-bill/README.md

 ## How it's used on Matt Clark's website

 1. Edit files from the src directory
-1. Run grunt (you may need to add a --force option for some unkown reason)
+1. Run grunt (you may need to add a --force option for some unknown reason)
 1. Do something to update gh-pages

 DONE!